GuenterQuast/PhyPraKit/README.md

 `PhyPraKit` and all the files in it in the same directory as the python scripts importing it.

 Installation via `pip` is also supported.
-After Downloading, execute:
+After downloading, execute:

 ``pip install --user .``